The Church of Jesus Christ of Latter-day Saints in Indonesia: Stakes and district

 \*All congregations not in a stake, regardless of size, are branches within a mission.
-The Indonesia Jakarta Mission Branch serves individuals and families in Indonesia not in proximity to a meetinghouse.
+The Indonesia Jakarta Dispersed Members Unit serves individuals and families in Indonesia not in proximity to a meetinghouse.

 In addition, a church Employment Resource Center is located in Jakarta.

 Missions

 Indonesia was part of the Southeast Asia Mission upon arrival of the first missionaries in 1970.
 On 1 July 1975, the Indonesia Jakarta Mission was created.
 Due to government restrictions between 1978 and 1980, the mission was discontinued in December of 1980 and missionary efforts were coordinated by the Singapore Mission.
 The Indonesia Jakarta Mission was re-opened in July 1985 with Effian Kadarusman as president, who served for four years until 1989 when the mission once became part of the Singapore mission due to government restrictions.
 The Indonesia Jakarta Mission was re-opened again in 1995.

+Timor-Leste

+The LDS Church reports having a single congregation, Dili Branch, in Timor-Leste.
+The Indonesia Jakarta Mission directly administers to that branch.

 Temples

 Indonesia was part of the Hong Kong China Temple district until the completion of the Bangkok Thailand Temple in 2023.
 A temple in Singapore was announced to be constructed on April 4, 2021.
 In the April 2023 General Conference, it was announced that a temple would be constructed in Jakarta, Indonesia.